-I woke up to the sound of a text from the local authorities, which was one of two flood alerts we received this morning.
-I thought the Goodwin weather Gods would catch up with us again and wow they certainly have.
+I woke up to the sound of a text from the local authorities, one of two flood alerts we received this morning.
+I thought the Goodwin weather Gods would catch up with us again and wow they certainly did!

 The rain is horrendous.
 So much for relaxing watching the surf in the sun.
 Thankful that we are now in a hotel and not in the sea level cottage we were in earlier this week.

 We went out to breakfast and our clothes and even my handbag were soaked through.
 And it was only round the corner from our Hotel!!